 Now, it’s time to dive into our picks:

-Want a TN panel instead?
-Get the BenQ EL2870U for a little more.
+Want a gaming-focused TN panel instead?
+Get the BenQ EL2870U for a little less dollar.

-The LG 27UK650-W is essentially a souped-up version of our budget gaming pick, but offers a few benefits of its own to be worth the increase in price.
+The LG 27UK650-W is essentially a souped-up version of our previous budget gaming pick, the LG 27UD58-B, but offers a few benefits of its own to be worth the increase in price.

 The color gamut and accuracy are slightly improved, while decent-ish HDR support is added.
 Unfortunately, the HDR support is still somewhat lacking, according to RTINGS.

-Aside from that, most of the same features- low input latency, FreeSync, etc- are here.
+Aside from that, the core features need for good gaming- low input latency, FreeSync, etc- are here.

 The main differences here are seen in improvements to overall build quality, as well as tilt and pivot functionality.

-This monitor’s excellent panel and low price make it the ideal choice for professionals who can’t afford to spend $1000 on a monitor.
-Those who can…look over at our high-end professional pick down below.
+This monitor’s excellent IPS panel and low price, and low input lag make it the ideal choice for gamers who can’t afford to spend $1000 on a monitor.
+Those who can…look over at our high-end picks down below.

 Do you have some more money to invest for a great Monitor for visually demanding tasks? – The benQ PD2700U is the right Monitor for you!